BrunoYang0918/Udacity_Spark/README.md

 ## Results
 ### Model Evaluation and Validation
 In the very begining of this study, I am meant to use Logistic Regression Model instead of this Random Forest.
 However, per quick test run, the model metrics score is not as high as expected.
-Therefore, I switch to use Random Forest, which successfully increase the result as expected.
+Therefore, I switch to use Random Forest, which successfully increases the result as expected.
 In terms of the model hyperparameters, as per my past experience with scikit-learn package, the num of trees and tree depath are two areas worthwhile to try.

 ### Justification
 By using level, gender to train the model, the successfully rate to predict the loss of client is around 85%.
 We have tried following methods to achieve this result.